PWCDF (Power of Canada) E10: $2.76 (As of Mar. 2026)

 Power of Canada Business Description

-Power Corporation of Canada is a holding company with controlling interests in Great-West Lifeco (an insurance conglomerate), IGM Financial (Canada's largest nonbank asset manager), and other alternative asset-management platforms (Sagard and Power Sustainable).
-The company also has minority interests in Groupe Bruxelles Lambert (a holding company with interests in European companies) and ChinaAMC (an asset manager in China).
+Power Corp. of Canada is a holding company with controlling interests in Great-West Lifeco (one of the big three Canadian life insurers), IGM Financial (Canada's largest nonbank asset manager), and other alternative asset management platforms (Sagard and Power Sustainable).
+The company also has minority interests in Groupe Bruxelles Lambert, a holding company with interests in European firms.